 Craig Juntunen is a retired entrepreneurial businessman and is the founder of Both Ends Believing, a global organization defending every child’s human right to a family.
 Craig and his global team are on a mission to reinvent child welfare so every child will have a family.
 Additionally, Craig is the visionary behind the Global Working Group and the Child Protector Conference and award.
 Craig is the author of the award-winning book authored Both Ends Burning: My Story of Adopting Three Children from Haiti.

 He is also the Executive Producer of the acclaimed documentary STUCK.
-In 2013 he toured the country with his documentary, visiting and screening STUCK in 62 cites in 80 days to make children living outside of parental care a relevant social issue.
+In 2013 he toured the country with his documentary, visiting and screening STUCK in 62 cities in 80 days to make children living outside of parental care a relevant social issue.

-In reaction to learning of this social crisis, he started the Both Ends Burning Campaign (recently renamed Both Ends Believing) in 2010 to promote family-based solutions for at-risk children.
-His success as a quarterback and as an entrepreneur blended together to build two successful and effective public foundations to protect the world’s most vulnerable children.
+In reaction to learning of this social crisis, he started the Both Ends Burning Campaign (renamed Both Ends Believing) in 2010 to promote family-based solutions for at-risk children.
+His success as a quarterback and as an entrepreneur blended together to help build two successful and effective public foundations to protect the world’s most vulnerable children.
 Today most people, including members of the United States Congress and State Department, applaud his vision of countries utilizing our Children First Software to revolutionize their child welfare programs.

 Craig is married, and he and Kathi have three children adopted from Haiti: Amelec, Espie, and Quinn.